Double Glazed Windows Cost | Is It Worth It?

 However, it’s important to remember the overall return on investment.
 It’s estimated that you can recoup up to 80 percent of the window cost when you sell the home, and this is in addition to the lower utility bills.
 This is why it’s wise to go with brand new double pane windows if yours are more than 15 years old.

-There are many factors that affect double glazed windows price, including the overall size of the window.
+Many factors affect double glazed windows price, including the overall size of the window.
 Bay and bows tend to cost more than flat windows, and custom shapes will also carry a premium.
 The type of construction will also make a difference.
-Low-E, special gas insulators and different settings are all used to make windows more efficient, and they will also result in slightly higher prices.
+Low-E, special gas insulators, and different settings are all used to make windows more efficient, and they will also result in slightly higher prices.
 Finally, the installation company you choose can make a difference depending on whether they’re disposing of the old windows and what their hourly rates are.